micro/go-micro/README.md

 Go Micro is a framework for distributed systems development.

-Note: V5 is in development.
-Leave feedback in this [form](https://forms.gle/41gEWAcSgnf88GKt7)
+Note: V5 will be a fork known as [Orb](https://github.com/go-orb/go-orb)

 ## Overview